 In the UK, the post-operative deep vein thrombosis (DVT) rate after hip or knee replacement surgery is relatively low compared to some other countries.
 Between 2011 and 2020, the post-operative DVT rate in the UK decreased by 11% from 240 per 100,000 hospital discharges to 215 per 100,000 hospital discharges.
 In Germany, the rate is much higher, reaching 329 per 100,000 hospital discharges in 2019.
 The DVT rate is lowest in Portugal, at 16 per 100,000 hospital discharges in 2020.

 However, the OECD's Health at a Glance 2019 suggests that some of the observed variations in DVT rates may be due to differences in diagnostic practices across countries.
 For example, routine ultrasound screening can significantly increase the detection of DVT.
 Furthermore, caution is needed in interpreting the extent to which the data accurately reflects international differences in patient safety rather than differences in the way that countries report, code and calculate rates of adverse events.
 Higher rates may indicate more developed safety monitoring systems and a stronger patient safety culture.

 About this data

 NHS England data:

-The data presented relates to the proportion of adult hospital admissions admitted during the analysis period who are risk assessed for VTE on admission to hospital according to the Department of Health/NICE National VTE Risk Assessment Tool.
+The data presented relates to the proportion of adult hospital admissions admitted during the analysis period who are risk assessed for VTE on admission to hospital according to the Department of Health and Social Care/NICE National VTE Risk Assessment Tool.
 All providers of NHS-funded acute hospital care (including foundation and non-foundation trusts and independent sector providers) are required to complete the data collection, which was mandated in June 2010.
+From April 2019 onwards, the information was collected for patients aged 16 and over in England; prior to this it was collected for patients aged 18 and over.

 NHS Digital data: